tombh/streaming/JOURNAL.md

     * Best solution: look into OBS overlay

 # Journal
+📆 **November 3rd**
+Realised how to fix deferred debounce issue.
+Need to responde to v1 pygls thread.

+It would be great that I get Super Glass into a announcable state aroung the same time that pygls v1 is ready.
+Then annoucing all the things at once.
+Maybe even have a Twitch stream release party thing.

+Gotta go for a videocall.
+But had important insight about how debounced _do_ need the same key as caches, because individual tools are allowed to set their own debounce periods.

+Did a big refactor to only allow Features to have one config during their lifetimes.
+Simplifies the code a ot and gets rid of a lot of ugly guards.
+Also refactored Debounce to be an isolated class with all related behviour inside it.
+Just need to get the tests to pass now.
+You were here:
+`poetry run python -m pytest -vvv super_glass_lsp/lsp/custom/tests/units/test_formatter.py::test_formatter_debounce --log-cli-level=DEBUG`

 📆 **November 2nd**
 Need to publish some new versions:
   * Pygls v1.0.0a2 ✅